 «I have been a patient of the clinic for many years now.
 It is the family clinic.
 They have an excellent service quality and the staff always make us feel in a friendly atmosphere.»

 «I have been visiting this clinic for a while now and I’m very satisfied with them.
 The staff are very friendly and professional »

 Select any of the following FAQs from our patients and check the answers.
-If your doubts are nor solved please use the contact form below to get in touch with us.
+If your doubts are not solved please use the contact form below to get in touch with us.

 Yes, any of the procedures currently used (laser and lens implants) allow the simultaneous correction of both errors.

-It is important that the eye remains as stable as possible during surgery, therefore patients are placed in a semi-recumbent position with their eyes fixed on a red light on the Excimer Laser machine.
+The eye must remain as stable as possible during surgery, therefore patients lie on a treatment table with their eyes fixed on a red light on the Excimer Laser machine.

 Refractive surgery procedures are carried out using topical (local) anaesthetics (eye drops).
 Patients do not experience any pain during the operation.

-LASIK and PRK procedures have very simple post-operative processes which require only eye drops and artificial tears.
+LASIK and PRK procedures have a very simple post-operative processes which require only eyedrops and artificial tears.

 After surgery it is recommended to rest at least for 24 hours.
 Most work activities can be resumed after 48 hours.
 Patients must wait at least a week to resume any sport activity.

-Leave your contact information and we will get back to you to confirm an appointment with one of our specialists.
-You will receive a confirmation email with information about your request and within the next few hours we will call you to confirm the appointment.
+Leave your contact info and we’ll get back to you.
+You will receive a confirmation email and within a few hours we’ll call you to schedule an appointment.